CompuTec/appengine-docs/current/releases/download/ppf.md

 ---
-sidebar_position: 12
+sidebar_position: 14
 ---

-import Releases from "../mrp-releases.json";
+import Releases from "../../ppf-releases.json";

-# CompuTec MRP Plugin
+# CompuTec Production Process Flow Plugin

 :::caution
     In order to use this plugin, you have to install the CompuTec ProcessForce plugin first.